luizpvas/functuts/priv/tutorials/en/02-building-a-simple-and-useful-elm-component.md

 # Building a simple and useful Elm component

-I think it's fair to say Elm is difficult to learn, specially compared to most mainstream languages.
-It took me quite some time to feel in control and be productive with.
+I think it's fair to say Elm is difficult to learn, especially compared to most mainstream languages.
+It took me quite some time to feel in control and be productive.
 Some of the things we need to learn are: how to deal with immutable data structures, how to model our app with a strong type system and make our app _do_ things with no side effects.

 Instead of trying to explain those things as separate topics, we're gonna jump straight into a project and I'll do my best to explain the thought process behind each step.